Experimental protection of quantum coherence by using a phase-tunable image drive: Carr-Purcell-Meiboom-Gill (CPMG) measurements

 In the absence of inhomogeneous broadening, the dephasing time or transverse relaxation time $T_2^*$ is directly determined by the ESR linewidth.
 In solids, and in particular for single crystals, the anisotropic interactions as well as their distribution throughout the crystal induce an inhomogeneity of the line.
 To measure the dephasing time, the most simple pulse sequence is the Hahn primary echo: a $\pi/2$ pulse rotates the spins in a plane transverse to the static field; due to field inhomogeneity, spin will defocus and spread within the transverse field.
 A subsequent $\pi$ pulse reverses spin motion and creates the observed echo signal when refocusing is achieved.
 By characterizing the exponential decay of the echo signal as a function of the time between the first and the second pulse, one obtains the dephasing time $T_2$.

 However, because of diffusion mechanisms, imperfection of pulses or microwave field inhomogeneity, the refocusing is not complete and the intrinsic dephasing time measured by this sequence is under-evaluated.
-To reduce these unwanted effects, we used the dynamical decoupling offered by the Carr-Purcell-Meiboom-Gill (CPMG) sequence: after a $\pi/2$ pulse applied along $x$ ($\pi/2{x}$) , a train of $\pi$ pulses is applied along $y$ with alternate orientations ($\pi_{y},\pi_{-y}$, \ldots).
+To reduce these unwanted effects, we used the dynamical decoupling offered by the Carr-Purcell-Meiboom-Gill (CPMG) sequence: after a $(\frac{\pi}{2})_x$ pulse applied along $x$, a train of $\pi$ pulses is applied along $y$ with alternate orientations ($\pi_{y},\pi_{-y}$, \ldots).
 Many primary echoes are thus generated, with an intensity decreasing exponentially as a function of time and characterized by the intrinsic dephasing time $T_2$.
 The measurements of $T_2$ using CPMG sequence for the diamond and \Gd are given in Fig.~\ref{FigSI:CPMGDiam}, panels (a) and (b) respectively.
 Measurements are done at the same temperatures as for the data in the main article Fig.~\1{1} and lead to a $T_2$ of 0.69~$\mu$s and 4~$\mu$s respectively.
+A similar result is obtained if the train of $\pi$ pulses has alternate orientations along $x$ and $y$ axes (($\pi_{x},\pi_{y},\pi_{-x},\pi_{-y}$, \ldots).

 In the case of \Mn, the inhomogenous absorption linewidth is only 0.05 mT and the corresponding spin-echo measurement gives a decoherence time of 3~$\mu$s (Fig.~\1{2}).
 Since the absorption linewidth is very narrow, the spin-echo signal of \Mn has a small amplitude and thus subsequent CPMG pulses are not helpful in this case.